 Last but not least: some property management companies and landlords cover some/all utilities for their tenants.
-For example, you might be responsible for your own gas and electricity but the landlord covers water, sewer and trash services.
+For example, you might be responsible for your own gas and electricity but the landlord covers water, sewer, and trash services.
 Meanwhile, a homeowner is responsible for covering all of their utilities.

 Is Homeownership Too Expensive After All?

-The purpose of this article isn’t to dissuade you from homeownership, but rather inform you of the most commonly overlooked expenses that renters don’t usually consider before starting their home-buying journeys in earnest.
+The purpose of this article isn’t to dissuade you from homeownership, but rather to inform you of the most commonly overlooked expenses that renters don’t usually consider before starting their home-buying journeys in earnest.

 It’s important that you fully understand what you’re getting into before signing any paperwork because homeownership isn’t automatically the best decision for everyone – instead, it’s a good decision when you’re fully aware of the pros and cons involved, financial or otherwise.